The Body in the Library

-The Body in the Library is a work of detective fiction by Agatha Christie and first published in the US by Dodd, Mead and Company in February 1942 and in the UK by the Collins Crime Club in May of the same year.
+The Body in the Library is a mystery novel by Agatha Christie, first published in the US by Dodd, Mead and Company in February 1942 and in the UK by the Collins Crime Club in May of the same year.
 The US edition retailed at $2.00 and the UK edition at seven shillings and sixpence.
 The novel features her fictional amateur detective Miss Marple.

-The novel concerns the murders of two teenaged girls of outwardly similar appearance.
+The plot concerns the murders of two teenage girls of outwardly similar appearance.
 One was an 18-year-old dancer, and the other was a 16-year-old Girl Guide with aspirations to an acting career.
 Jane Marple eventually uncovers the murderer.
 The story begins at St Mary Mead, the setting of the first Marple novel.

-Contemporary reviewers liked the shrewd feminine viewpoint, though missing Poirot.
-Robert Barnard praised the novel for its relative realism, comparing it with the lack of realism in P.D.
-James' novel An Unsuitable Job for a Woman.
+Contemporary reviewers liked the shrewd feminine viewpoint, though they missed Hercule Poirot.
+Christie stated that while writing her own variation on a classic theme, she wanted the library to be completely conventional, but the body to be highly improbable and sensational.